jikurata/events/README.md

 ## Version Log
 ---
+**v2.3.1**
+- An issue where certain EventEmitter methods would throw an error when passed an invalid event name has been fixed.

 **v2.3.0**
 - Event objects now have the property *isActive* to determine whether an Event should execute its handlers or not.
 This property is set to true by default.
 - The EventEmitter can toggle an Event's *isActive* property by using the *subscribe*() and *unsubscribe*() methods.